celigo/integrator-api-docs/template.md

 Template API
 ===========
 >**Guidance**: there are no known use cases for accessing the template resource type via API (vs just using the integrator.io UI).
-Everything in the integrator.io UI is ultimately available via API, but we are trying to limit what gets documented so that we do not bloat the API guide.
-For now, this page is more of a placeholder in case a valid use case arises, in which case we will update this content to mention that use case, etc...
+For now, this page is just a placeholder, and we will update our guidance if a good use case is ever discovered.  :)

 ### Endpoints
 | Relative URI| Method | Success Code | Description|